KevinDahlberg/easy-digital-downloads-vendor-role-plugin/readme.md

 ## Description
 Wordpress plugin that gives users with the role of Vendor the ability to publish posts.

+* plugin still needs more work.
+The plugin that the client paid for has similar funcitonality.

 ## Dependencies
 This plugin doesn't work on it's own.
 You need to have the Easy Digital Download Plugin installed first.